ericgross/ericgross/concepts/quality.md

 ## How much quality should I want?

 If the work is short-lived and not part of the future business, use the least quality possible.
-Work that may become important is trickier - it is easy to entrench low-quality work causing optional mantainance burdens.
+Work that may become important is trickier - it is easy to entrench low-quality work causing optional maintenance burdens.
-In order to focus on things that matter, we can care the most about things at the top of the stack, relying on tools to enforce standards most completely at the bottom and to a lesster extent further up the stack.
+In order to focus on things that matter, we can care the most about things at the top of the stack, relying on tools to enforce standards most completely at the bottom and to a lesser extent further up the stack.

 Consistency is important within teams - solving a set of problems with the same solution allows everyone to use the preferred tools expertly.